larahy/CVLaraYoung/README.md

 [Hello Brenda](https://github.com/larahy/HelloBrenda): App to mimick an online instagram where users can post images, upvote and downvote them, and filter by tags.

-[Friday Stripes](https://github.com/larahy/FridayStripes)This application was built in Sinatra and uses the Instagram API to scrape images with the hashtag:fridaystripes
+[Friday Stripes](https://github.com/larahy/FridayStripes): This application was built in Sinatra and uses the Instagram API to scrape images with the hashtag:fridaystripes.
 [Click for website](www.fridaystripes.co.uk)